cardstack/cardstack-documentation/guides/release/getting-started/main-concepts.md

 Whenever a Hub starts up, it looks at all the realms and loads cards into the index.
 For example, the Hub may load cards from a specific
 GitHub repository if there is a realm for them.
 The Hub also checks regularly for new data.
-This means that you can make requests to the Hub to create new cards, or you can create the card directly in a data source like a git repo, and the Hub will check for and index those changes every so often.
+This means that you can make requests to the Hub to create new cards, or you can create the card directly in a data source like a git repository, and the Hub will check for and index those changes every so often.

 The source code is part of the `hub` package in the [Cardstack mono-repo](https://github.com/cardstack/cardstack).